-Career Services assists students with choosing a major; exploring career options; gaining experience through cooperative education, internships, and summer jobs; developing effective résumés; learning interviewing skills; creating individualized job search strategies; and applying to graduate school.
-These services are available to all Widener students.
+The Career Development Center assists students with choosing a major; exploring career options; gaining experience through cooperative education, internships, and summer jobs; developing effective résumés; learning interviewing skills; creating individualized job search strategies; and applying to graduate school.
+The services of the CDC are available to all Widener students.
 Individual assistance from a career counselor is available by appointment or during walk-in hours.
 All students have access to PrideCareers, an online service that offers job listings and an employer database, as well as the ability to post résumés to employer-accessible résumé databanks.
 Students may also use PrideCareers to participate in the Alumni Mentor Program.
-Career Services coordinates several career fairs annually, offering students the opportunity to meet with employers and to learn about full-time and internship opportunities.
+The CDC coordinates several career fairs annually, offering students the opportunity to meet with employers and to learn about full-time and internship opportunities.
 An active recruiting program brings employers from a variety of fields on campus to interview students for positions.

 FOCUS, a Web-based career guidance system, is available to assist students with decisions related to choice of major and career.
-A career library is located within Career Services and houses career resources and graduate school materials.
-Visit the Career Services website for hours, a calendar of events, and career and job search resources: www.widener.edu/careers.
+A career library is located within the CDC and houses career resources and graduate school materials.
+Visit the CDC Web site for hours, a calendar of events, and career and job search resources: www.widener.edu/careers.